List of Kim Jong Il's titles

 Kim Jong Il, the former leader of North Korea, received numerous titles during his rule.
-Despite his death in 2011, he is currently the Eternal Chairman of the National Defense Commission of the Republic.
+Despite his death in 2011, he is currently the Eternal Leader of the Party and the Revolution since 2012.

 Usage of North Korean media

 When he is mentioned in North Korean media and publications, he is most commonly referred to as "Great Leader Comrade Kim Jong Il" or "General".

-Like his father and son, when his name is written, it is always emphasised by a special bold font or in a larger font size, for example: "The great leader Comrade Kim Jong Il provides on-the-spot guidance to the Ragwon Machine Complex." or "The great leader Comrade Kim Jong Il provides on-the-spot guidance to the Ragwon Machine Complex."
+Like his father and son, when his name is written, it is always emphasised by a special bold font or in a larger font size, for example: "The great leader Comrade Kim Jong Il provides on-the-spot guidance to the Ragwon Machine Complex." and/or "The great leader Comrade Kim Jong Il provides on-the-spot guidance to the Ragwon Machine Complex."